Mitochondrial diseases can be classified in a number of different ways.

-The following section gives detailed information on specific mitochondrial syndromes and has been taken directly from the Wellcome Trust Centre for Mitochondrial Disease Research.
+The following section gives detailed information on specific mitochondrial syndromes and has been taken directly from the Wellcome Centre for Mitochondrial Research website.
 It is not an exhaustive list but covers the most common syndromes.

 Who does it affect?